Shah Alam II

-Shah Alam faced many invasions, mainly by the Emir of Afghanistan, Ahmed Shah Abdali, which led to the Third Battle of Panipat between the Maratha Empire, who maintained suzerainty over Mughal affairs in Delhi and the Afghans led by Abdali.
+Shah Alam faced many invasions, mainly by Ahmed Shah Abdali, which led to the Third Battle of Panipat (1761) between the Maratha Confederacy, and the Afghans led by Abdali.
 In 1760, the invading forces of Abdali were driven away by the Marathas, led by Sadashivrao Bhau, who deposed Shah Jahan III, the puppet Mughal emperor of Imad-ul-Mulk, and installed Shah Alam II as the rightful emperor (1760 – 1772).

 Shah Alam II was considered the only and rightful emperor, but he was unable to return to Delhi until 1772, under the protection of the Maratha general Mahadaji Shinde.
-He also fought against the East India Company at the Battle of Buxar.
+He also fought against the East India Company at the Battle of Buxar (1764).
 In 1788, when he was a prisoner of Ghulam Qadir, he was blinded.

 Shah Alam II authored his own Diwan of poems and was known by the pen-name Aftab.
 His poems were guided, compiled and collected by Mirza Fakhir Makin.

-Shah Alam also penned famous book Ajaib-ul-Qasas which is considered one of the earliest and prominent book of prose in Urdu.
+Shah Alam also composed the famous book Ajaib-ul-Qasas, which is considered one of the earliest and most prominent books of prose in Urdu.